Seminar / Conference

 There is currently a bill before the U.S. House of Representatives to establish a Department of Peacebuilding.
 This historic measure will augment our current problem-solving options, providing practical, nonviolent solutions to the problems of domestic and international conflict.
 The legislation will pass from bill to law under one condition: that a wave of citizen interest rise up from the American people and make itself heard in the halls of Congress.
 During the 20th Century, over 100 million people lost their lives to war — most of whom were non-combatants.
 Now, at the dawn of the 21st century, the extent and current speed of nuclear proliferation makes the achievement of non-violent alternatives to war the most urgent need of the human race.

 As part of the project “Divided Past – Joint Future”, implemented by 19 organizations in 6 countries of the Western Balkan and Turkey, during the month of March and April in Bosnia and Herzegovina, a National Campaign entitled “Embracing Damage” is being implemented.

 First, theoretical part is behind us!
 Workshop “Embracing damage” that Omladinski resursni centar Tuzla – ORC Tuzla organize for youth in Tuzla!

 Workshops are part of National campaign “Embracing damage” within project “Divided past – Joint future” funded by European union.

 The second meeting to discuss a study presentation: “Process of Reconciliation in Western Balkans and Turkey: A Qualitative Study”, Kosovo.

-This quality study was held in Bosnia and Herzegovina, Montenegro, Serbia, Kosovo, Macedonia, Albania and turkey under the Divided Past- Joint Future project.
-The project made together 18 civil society organisations in the region, including the lance organisation from Kosovo, which is the carrier of implementation in Kosovo.
+This qualitative study was conducted in Bosnia and Herzegovina, Montenegro, Serbia, Kosovo, Macedonia, Albania and Turkey under the Divided Past- Joint Future.
+The project brought together 18 regional civil society organizations, including the LENS organization from Kosovo, which is the carrier of Kosovo’s realization.